kganesh-tech/AuthForge/README.md

 -Generated a secure password reset token using Node.js crypto.
 -Generated a 15-minute reset token expiry for password recovery.
 -Successfully logged the verified user's email,reset token, and expiry time for testing.

+## Day 7:
+-Implemented the Forgot Password verification flow by generating a secure reset token using Node.js Crypto.
+-Integrated Nodemailer to send password reset emails containing the generated reset token to the users verified email address.
+-Created the initial structure for
+     "resetPassword.html",
+     "resetPassword.js",
+     "resetPassword.css"
+    for the upcoming password reset functionality with the verified token which is generated.

  ## Upcoming Features: